Rotterdam Erasmus bridge

 "The most interesting class I took was Science Fiction and Media where we literally talked about aliens, robots and artificial intelligence, time travel, etc. It was a fascinating course and not one offered at the University of Calgary."

 The academic year is divided into 2 semesters.
-Each faculty has their own calendar, so please look to the faculty you want to be nominated into for dates.
+Each faculty has their own calendar.
+Links to the academic calendars are provided below; if no calendar is readily available, students can research the faculty online to find exact dates.

-Semester dates for the Faculty of Social & Behavioural Sciences: Semester 1 (Fall) runs from September to December and semester 2 runs from January to early July.
-Details available here.
+2. Erasmus School of Social & Behavioural Sciences: Semester 1 (Fall) September to December and Semester 2 (Winter) from January to early July.
+See the academic calendar for ESSB.

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.
 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.